ealsur/loganalytics-extensions-logging/README.md

 # Azure Log Analytics ASP.NET Core Logging extension

+This package extends the logging options for ASP.NET Core adding the possibility of sending logs directly to [Azure Log Analytics](https://azure.microsoft.com/services/log-analytics/) as JSON payloads.

 ## Get it

 You can obtain this project as a [Nuget Package](https://www.nuget.org/packages/LogAnalytics.Extensions.Logging).